This is a simple, can't miss recipe. The buns always turn out delicious enough to eat plain.

 1. By Bread Machine: Place the ingredients into a bread machine; select the Dough cycle and start it up.

 By Hand: If you don't have a bread machine, knead the dough like you would bread dough.
-Put the dough in a large bowl, cover with a towel, place it in a warm location (80°F), and let it rise for about an hour.
+Put the dough in a large bowl, cover with a towel, place it in a warm location, and let it rise for about an hour.

 2. Dump the dough onto a lightly floured surface.
+If the dough is sticky, add a little extra flour.
 Divide into eight pieces.
 Slap each piece into a bun shape.
 Place on a greased cookie sheet, cover with a cloth; let rise about 30 to 40 minutes in a warm location.

 3. Bake in preheated 375°F oven for 12 to 15 minutes till golden.
 Cool on wire racks.